While we could name 1,000 things to do in Ireland, here are the top ten things to do before you kick the bucket!

 Home to over 2 million artifacts, dating from the Stone Age.
 Learn about the incredible culture from the earliest Celtic days to the dawn of Christianity and beyond.
 Marvel at the genius and creativity instilled deep in the Celtic soul.

-Witness Newgrange at the winter solstice
+Witness the winter solstice at Newgrange, Co Meath

 Just twenty or so miles from Dublin, where the ancients built their equivalent of the Egyptian pyramids, which they predate, the winter sun passes through the burial chamber at the winter solstice.

-Visit Hill of Tara, County Meath
+Visit Hill of Tara, Co Meath

 Where the high kings of Ireland were crowned and where the great assemblies of the Irish race took place.
 A lonely windswept hill where you easily step back in time and imagine what the ancients felt.

-Take the Doolough Famine walk, County Mayo
+Take the Doolough Famine Walk, Co Mayo

 Every year a tragic walk is recreated when hundreds of starving Irish peasants in Mayo had to walk 12 miles in desperate conditions to seek relief.
 Many women and children died along the way and a Famine cross remembers their sacrifice.